MaZderMind/cwa-qr/README.md

 Usage
 -----
-The Library is not yet packaged as pip and so the `.py` files should be copied over to your project manually.
+The Library is not yet packaged as pip and so cwa-directory should be copied over to your project manually.

 Useas follows:
 ```py